cliffman123/Kupo-Nuts/README.md

    # Update this before running npm run deploy
    ```

+## Deployment Instructions for Render

+### Frontend (Static Site)
+1. Log in to Render and create a new Static Site
+2. Connect to your GitHub repository
+3. Configure the build:
+   - Root Directory: `my-react-app`
+   - Build Command: `npm install && npm run build`
+   - Publish Directory: `build`

+### Backend (Web Service)
+1. Create a new Web Service
+2. Connect to the same GitHub repository
+3. Configure the service:
+   - Build Command: `npm install`
+   - Start Command: `node server.js`

+### Environment Variables
+Make sure to set these in both services:
+- `NODE_ENV`: `production`

+The frontend will be available at `https://kupo-nuts-frontend.onrender.com`
+The backend will be available at `https://kupo-nuts-backend.onrender.com`

 ## Important Notes

 - The ngrok URL changes every time you restart ngrok unless you have a paid account